Warehouse operations

 Balance and movement rules

-Warehouse tasks now use one shared inventory execution layer:
+Warehouse tasks use one shared inventory execution model:

-• inventory_movement is the append-only ledger for every receipt, putaway, move, replenishment, return, quarantine move, adjustment, and count variance.
+• Movement history is append-only for every receipt, putaway, move, replenishment, return, quarantine move, adjustment, and count variance.

-• stock.quantity_on_hand is now treated as a summary derived from the balance ledger.
+• Stock item quantity is treated as a summary derived from warehouse balances.

-This means bin-level putaway, replenishment, counts, quarantine, and returns all write through the same movement engine instead of separate ad hoc tables.
+This means bin-level putaway, replenishment, counts, quarantine, and returns all follow the same movement rules.

 Scan-first expectations